 The charming town of Benson, located in Johnston County, has a happy, Hallmark-like vibe that begins on Main Street and radiates outward.

 The Southern Vintage Christmas Market in late November kicks off the festivities, offering locally produced items to give folks a head start on their holiday shopping.
 If that doesn’t get the Christmas juices flowing, Christmas on Main — a festive parade featuring special shopping opportunities and a tree lighting event — surely will.

 A few miles outside Benson, Meadow Lights, the largest and oldest Christmas light show in eastern North Carolina, spreads Christmas cheer over 30 acres.
 More than 8,000 lights illuminate the family owned and operated property, which offers a train ride, a carousel, and photo ops with Santa.

 Pro Tip: The Old Country Store, one of the largest of its kind in the state, carries over 300 varieties of Christmas candy and old-fashioned treats.

 The most photographed former courthouse in North Carolina, now Jackson County Public Library, perches atop a hill overlooking Sylva’s Main Street.
-And in late November, it’s joined by a twinkling Christmas tree that signifies the start of the holiday season.
-The official tree-lighting and holiday concert take place at the library steps, and echoes of a Hallmark Christmas movie begin to solidify in this delightful mountain town.
+And in early December, it’s joined by a twinkling Christmas tree that signifies the start of the holiday season.
+The official tree lighting and holiday concert take place at the library steps, and echoes of a Hallmark Christmas movie begin to solidify in this delightful mountain town.

 Flickering luminaries, a jolly Christmas parade, and colorful decorations bolster spirits as townsfolk go about their holiday shopping.
 A mailbox is available for children’s letters to Santa, and of course, Santa photo ops help the kids reinforce their Christmas wishes in person.